maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 **Fidelity**
 - Money-market yield Cash Management Account for checking
 - Why?
-This is one of the only high yield _checking_ accounts
+This is one of the only high-yield _checking_ accounts
 - Debit card with global ATM fee reimbursement
 - Does not support Zelle
 - Robinhood and Wealthfront offer similar programs